Berlin’s Tier Mobility scoops up $60M as its scooter-based transportation service passes 10M rides – TechCrunch

 Tier has taken the view, so far, that big money isn’t the only way to build a big service.

-“With our series A funding of €32 million, we built the fastest growing mobility company,” Leuschner said.
+“With our Series A funding of €32 million, we built the fastest-growing mobility company,” Leuschner said.
 “We achieved that with a fraction of the capital of Bird and Lime.
 That shows how efficiently we are operating.
 With this round we will now accelerate the growth based on our scalable infrastructure and positive unit economics.”

 With the scooter market’s unit economics unlike that of car-based on-demand transportation (the vehicles are owned, and there are not drivers to pay out, for starters), he said that Tier is already profitable in some of its markets.